There’s a lot of talk about outsourcing these days.

 2 | CREATE SYSTEMS, WORKFLOWS, AND PROCESSES FOR EVERY ASPECT OF YOUR BUSINESS

-Having systems, workflows, and processes for every aspect of your business including content creation (for your blog, vlog, podcast, or newsletter), client on-boarding, webinars, marketing, etc. will help make sure nothing falls through the cracks, is left out, or forgotten; and done in a way that is branded and professional.
+Having systems, workflows, and processes for every aspect of your business including content creation (for your blog, vlog, podcast, or newsletter), client on-boarding, webinars, marketing, etc. will help make sure nothing falls through the cracks, is left out, or forgotten; and that it’s done in a way that is branded, consistent, and professional every time.

 These systems, workflows, and processes that you spend time creating now will not only make your job easier going forward, it will help you more easily pass along business tasks to someone else, and ensure an outstanding client experience.